michaeljfriedman/economy-simulator/README.md

 The simulation lets you specify a number of parameters for the economy.
-Some of these are distributions, which specify *values* and a corresponding *probability* of that value being selected.
+Some of these are distributions, which specify *values* and a corresponding *probability* of that each value is selected.
 First you need to set the base parameters, which apply for the entire simulation:

 - **Number of companies**